State terrorism: Venezuela

 An Organization of American States report on human rights violations in Venezuela stated that colectivos, armed groups that support Nicolás Maduro and the ruling United Socialist Party of Venezuela (PSUV) party, murdered at least 131 individuals between 2014 and 2017 during anti-government protests.

 The National Assembly of Venezuela designated the colectivos as terrorist groups due to their "violence, paramilitary actions, intimidation, murders and other crimes", declaring their acts as state-sponsored terrorism.

 Casualties

-State terrorism, with its institutionalized instrumentation of terrorist atrocities through massacres, genocides, forced disappearances, carpet bombings, torture and sponsorship of death squads, is a deadlier form of terrorism than non-state terrorism.
-State terrorism has been far deadlier than non-state terrorism historically.
-According to R. J. Rummel, governments killed over 260 million people in the 20th century alone.
-On the other hand, non-state terrorism caused fewer than 1 million deaths in the same period.
-Studies show that state forces are 3–5 times more lethal against civilians than insurgents.
+According to certain terrorism studies scholars and analysts, state terrorism, with its institutionalized instrumentation of terrorist atrocities through massacres, genocides, forced disappearances, carpet bombings, torture and sponsorship of death squads, is a deadlier form of terrorism than non-state terrorism.